Close Menu

 The Appropriate Placement

-An ideal internship placement is a sector that aligns with your talents and hobbies, and, most importantly, where your skills are needed the most.
+An ideal internship placement is in a sector that aligns with your talents and hobbies and, most importantly, where your skills are needed most.
 It is therefore important to select a sector where the strength of your skills is found.
 New Zealand’s internship opportunities cluster around its economic strengths.

 1. Agri-Tech & Sustainable Food Production

 This is New Zealand’s backbone.
-Internships here aren’t just about farming; they involve data analytics for pasture management, marketing for premium export brands (like Zespri kiwifruit or Manuka honey), and engineering for dairy processing robotics.
+Internships here aren’t just about farming; they also involve data analytics for pasture management, marketing for premium export brands (such as Zespri kiwifruit or Manuka honey), and engineering for dairy-processing robotics.
 You could be in the field in Waikato or in a tech lab in Palmerston North.

 2. Environmental Science & Conservation